Anthropology Magazine

 Student Discussion Questions

-• Compare and contrast what a 1980s and 2000s article says regarding nature versus nurture.
+• Compare a scientific article from the 1980s with one from the 2000s on the nature versus nurture debate.
 How has our understanding of the debate grown?
 What questions have been answered or arisen?

-• Why is it important to understand what plays a larger role in human development, nature or nurture?
+• Why is it important to understand whether nature or nurture plays a larger role in human development?
 What solutions or explanations are useful once we pinpoint the reasons why we are the way we are?

-• In his article summarizing the Mead and Freeman controversy, “Nature, Nurture and Story-telling—Part 1: The Freeman-Mead Controversy,” Doughty states the controversy “stands as one of the more important sources of data on the anthropology of anthropology.”
-What does he mean by that?
+• In his article “Nature, Nurture and Story-Telling: Part 1.
+The Freeman–Mead Controversy,” Howard Doughty states the controversy “stands as one of the more important sources of data on the anthropology of anthropology.”
+What does he mean by this?

 • What kind of ethics come into play when using twins for nature versus nurture studies?
 Are there other effective ways to study this topic without using twins?